bluerobotics/Cockpit-docs/content/usage/advanced/index.md

    - They can only be located in the main display area
    - Their positions and sizes snap to the [Profile alignment grid](#profile-configuration), if it is enabled
 - **Mini Widgets** are small (usually text-based) indicators and buttons
-   - They can be in the shared header bar, or in the View-specific footer bar or a [mini widget bar](#mini-widget-bar) in the main display area
+   - They can be in the shared header bar, or in the View-specific footer bar or a [container widget](#container-widgets)
 - [**Input Widgets**](#input-widgets) are like mini-widgets dedicated for custom user inputs / commands
-   - They need to be placed inside a [custom widget base](#custom-widget-base) widget
+   - They can be in the shared header bar, or in the View-specific footer bar or a [container widget](#container-widgets)

 <br>
 {{ easy_image(src="widgets-variety", width=650) }}